Residential Multi-residential Business Transport Municipalities Partners About

 Space heating

-• During the week, reduce the temperature at night and when no one is home.
+• During the week, lower the temperature by 2 to 3 degrees at night and when no one is home.

 Cold air and warm air have different densities above ground, and if they are not mechanically mixed in some way, they will produce stratification (ie different layers of temperature).
 Warm air rises and reaches the highest temperature near the ceiling, especially in rooms with high ceilings.
 Installing ceiling fans of a minimum clearance of 8 ft. gold 2.43 m. to redistribute warm air is a budget-friendly solution.